lordvaider/lordvaider.github.io/_posts/2024-12-20-RIP Timeline Normal FAQ.md

 __N:__ Ok I think you've successfully Pascal wager-ed me into it - Even if this data is functionally worthless to me at this moment, it costs nothing to save it down and have it in case it becomes useful later on.
 Is there a detailed guide somewhere on the internet that gives me step by step instructions on how to proceed with the Timeline migration?

 __D:__ Fear not my friend, the Datadude has you covered.
-Now that you're (somewhat) convinced of the need to preserve your Timeline data, you can proceed to my FAQ for converts to learn exactly the steps you must take in order to safely migrate to the new version of Timeline without losing your data.
+Now that you're (somewhat) convinced of the importance of your Timeline data, you can proceed to my FAQ for converts to learn exactly the steps you must take in order to safely migrate to the new version of Timeline without losing your data.

 # Footnotes